Bad throttle position sensor symptoms

 The data that a throttle position sensor (TPS) reports back to the ECU is vital for fuel delivery control as well as automatic transmission shift controller.
 If there is a problem with the TPS, then you are going to experience problems with how the engine performs.

-The most common symptoms of a bad throttle position sensor are centred around a lack of power, especially when accelerating and poor fuel economy.
+The most common symptoms of a bad throttle position sensor are centred around a lack of power, especially when accelerating along with poor fuel economy.
 This is because the ECU does not know exactly how hard you are pressing on the accelerator if the TPS readings are not accurate.

-The most common symptoms of a bad throttle position sensor are:
+Here are some of the most common signs of a bad throttle position sensor.

 - Poor fuel economy.
 Without proper information coming from the TPS the ECU won’t be able to operate efficiently and thus, a noticeable decrease in fuel economy will be evident.
 This is because the ECU will not know how hard you are pressing on the accelerator if it does not know the aperture of the throttle body flap.

 - Rough idle.
 Depending on the vehicle year and maker, the ECU may not compensate for this failure during idle.
 This might cause a rough idle or even an engine dying occasionally while idling.

 - Intermittent surges in engine performance.
 Due to its inherent electrical design, the TP sensor may suffer from internal wear especially in certain zones where it works the most.
 If that’s the case, you will feel engine hesitation only at specific throttle positions causing intermittent surges in performance.